gsqrt2/nuxt-multiline-style/README.md

 ## Reproductoin Instructions
 Index page contains 3 nested divs with the same multiline style attribute.

-On ssr load, inspect the nested divs and notice how only the parent div's style has been parsed correctly, while the nested children's style is broken by the \n charecter.
+On ssr load, inspect the nested divs and notice how only the parent div's style has been parsed correctly, while the nested children's style is broken by the \n character.

 Use the links to navigate back and forth between index page and its copy, and you will notice that style is parsed correctly  when client side rendered.